Certainly this is an important fact to know, but knowing it only allows you

 If all you can do is solve the problems that other people have told you how to solve, you are not going to be valuable to an employer.
-For example, if what you get out of the section of this course on differentiation is only how to compute derivatives of functions, then you have missed the main point of the section.
-An employer who wants to compute derivatives will buy a computer, not hire you.
-The computer will always beat you at that game: it is faster, more accurate, and more reliable that you or I will ever be.
+For example, if what you get out of the section of this course on projections is only how to compute one, then you have missed the main point of the section.
+An employer who wants to compute projections will buy a computer, not hire you.
+The computer will always beat you at that game: it is faster, more accurate, and more reliable than you or I will ever be.
 Anything we could write down a procedure for in class, someone can program a computer to do, and you will not win if that's the skill you use to promote yourself to an employer.

 What you have to do is realize that your value comes from knowing what it is that you are computing, and what it is that needs to be computed.
 The computer is very bad at this; it is not adaptable or insightful.
-That is where you can beat it, and that's why you need to understand the meanings (the definitions and the theorems and the proofs) of the things we study.
+That is where you can beat it, and that's why you need to understand the meanings of the things we study.
 You need to practice them, not because you will be called on to compute them, but because you need to know how they work, how they interact with one another, what they mean, when to use them, and when not to.

 In order to become adept at this, you need to practice those problem-solving techniques.
 You need to learn how to determine for yourself what the important features of a problem are, and how to isolate the crucial information and relationships.